 Article © HorseShowCentral.com Submitted by Hardy Oelke and Photos © Oelke or Oelke Archive.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.<br.

-Other site pages that offer information about Barrel Racing, horses, breeding, industry supplies, etc.:
+Other site pages that offer information about Barrel Racing, horses, breeding, industry supplies, shows, event calendar, etc.:

 Shopping - Business Products Services

 Search this site for Horse Shows - Events